What is a remote work policy?

 What to include in your remote work policy

-Not having a formal remote work policy in place can lead to confusion, miscommunication and poor productivity.
+Not having a formal working remote policy in place can lead to confusion, miscommunication and poor productivity.
 That’s why it’s important to create a work from home policy that sets expectations for your employees, keeps them on track while working from home and helps mitigate any potential legal problems.

 Here are 11 ground rules, guidelines and expectations to consider including in your remote work policy: